-The main cause of these trigger points is damage to your fascia, which is the tough connective tissue that covers your muscles and organs.
+The leading cause of these trigger points is damage to your fascia, the tough connective tissue covering your muscles and organs.

 When it becomes rigid and stiff, your fascia causes pain any time it’s stretched or pulled, which may be every time your muscles contract.
 While normal body pain isn’t uncommon, especially as you age, persistent pain that increases in intensity isn’t a normal consequence of aging.

-In fact, myofascial pain syndrome causes may even be in an area that’s far removed from the trigger points.
-This is known as referred pain.
+Myofascial pain syndrome causes may even be in an area that’s far from the trigger points.
+This symptom is known as referred pain.
 For example, a trigger point that causes lower back pain can also create muscle spasms in your neck or patellofemoral pain syndrome .

-When you suffer muscle injuries due to repetitive movements, it stresses those muscles, which can result in trigger points.
+When you suffer muscle injuries due to repetitive movements, it stresses those muscles, resulting in trigger points.
 Stress and anxiety are non-physical reasons for the condition.
-If your job involves lifting and carrying heavy objects frequently, you may develop deep, aching muscle pain.
+If your job involves frequent lifting and carrying heavy objects, you may develop deep, aching muscle pain.

 Another reason for myofascial muscle pain is poor posture.
 Hunching over your desk or cradling your cell phone against your shoulder is detrimental to your muscles.
-Your pain management specialist at Redefine Healthcare in northern New Jersey can highlight the things you’re doing that may be causing the pain.
-An experienced doctor recognizes myofascial pain and advises you on the most effective myofascial pain therapy that addresses the pain and resolves your trigger points.
+Your pain management specialist at Redefine Healthcare in northern New Jersey can highlight what you’re doing that may be causing the pain.
+An experienced doctor recognizes myofascial pain and advises you on the most effective therapy that addresses the pain and resolves your trigger points.

-Myofascial pain syndrome is often misdiagnosed as fibromyalgia, since the symptoms are very similar.
-But myofascial pain causes few localized trigger points, whereas fibromyalgia is characterized by multiple, generalized trigger points.
+Myofascial pain syndrome is often misdiagnosed as fibromyalgia since the symptoms are very similar.
+But myofascial pain causes few localized trigger points, whereas multiple, generalized trigger points characterize fibromyalgia.
 Also, referred pain occurs more frequently in myofascial pain sufferers than in fibromyalgia patients.

 Other symptoms that occur more in fibromyalgia and less frequently in myofascial pain syndrome include: